brunomorampc/brunomorampc/README.md

 - 👋 Hi, I’m Bruno
-- 👀 I’m interested in optimization, model predictive control, autonomous systems
+- 👀 I’m interested in optimization, model predictive control, autonomous systems and biotechnology
 - 🖥️ Senior Expert in Model Predictive Control @ Yokogawa Insilico Biotechnology
-- 🌱 I’m currently a developer of HILO-MPC @hilo-mpc
+- 🌱 Developer of HILO-MPC @hilo-mpc

 <!---
 brunomorampc/brunomorampc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.